 For over ten years, we have been teaching residents throughout Minnesota how to plan, design, install, and maintain their own resilient yard.
 We began in 2007 by talking about a relatively new idea—a little thing called a “raingarden.”
 Over time, we incorporated what we learned about pollinators and other wildlife, lawn care, trees and shrubs, healthy soils, sustainable landcare, and more into our educational programs.

 We offer a suite of workshops that promote actions that home gardeners can easily take to make their yards more resilient and help the environment.
 In June 2019 we welcomed our 10,000th workshop participant!
 Every year we add new material.
 In 2020 we had more information about planting for pollinators as part of our Blue Thumb partnership with the Board of Water and Soil Resources Lawns to Legumes program offering support to Minnesotans to create pollinator habitat.
+For 2021 our workshops will cover resilient yards, bee lawns and planting for pollinators.

 Our Resilient Yards Workshop provides a framework for understanding and creating resilience, covering site planning, raingardens, turf alternatives, trees, other plantings, pollinator habitat, and more.